ibrathesheriff/sheriffs-jailhouse/content/notes/my-site-inspiration.md

 ![Ronin colorlib template preview](/notes/personal/site/ronin-free-template.jpg)

 I wanted to create a personal site but didn't know where to get started with the design process so I decided to go for the mimic approach.

+> Good artists copy.
+Great artists steal. - Pablo Picasso

+I feel at this point in my web development journey I preferred to mimic or work with templates as designing from scratch felt intimidating.

 I was drawn to the [Ronin template](https://colorlib.com/wp/template/ronin/) as it looked simple and professional.

-To view screenshots of the old site check the [Sheriff's Museum](/museum)
+To view screenshots of the old site design check out the [Sheriff's Museum](/museum)

 ## Current site